-Compensated absences: It is the College's policy to allow non-academic full-time and eligible part-time employees sick leave, personal leave, and vacation.
-Faculty are allowed sick leave and personal leave.
-Accrued sick leave is paid upon termination to benefited non-faculty employees.
-All employees are entitled to accrued vacation leave upon termination.
+Compensated absences: It is the College's policy to allow full-time and eligible part-time staff sick leave, personal leave, and vacation.
+Accrued sick leave is paid upon termination to benefited staff.
+Staff are entitled to accrued vacation leave upon termination.
 All leave pay is accrued when incurred and a liability for these amounts is reported in compliance with GASB Statement No. 16, Accounting for Compensated Absences.
 The College considers approximately 75% of this liability current and due within one year.